vitaly-t/excellent/README.md

 <br/>

-If you like working with DOM directly, this tiny (2Kb compressed) library gives you the essential tools for organizing your code in such a way that's highly reusable, easy to maintain and distribute.
+If you like working with DOM directly, this tiny (2Kb compressed) library gives you the essential tools for organizing all your JavaScript code in such a way that's highly reusable, easy to maintain and distribute.

 See [Wiki Pages] for all the details.